-1 (d)(b) A person who obtains a testing laboratory license or an employee of a licensed testing 2 laboratory is authorized to possess, test, and transport marijuana as allowed by this part.
-3 (3) The department shall conduct criminal history background checks as required by 50-46-307 and 4 50-46-308 before issuing a license to a provider or marijuana-infused products provider.
-5 (4) (a) Registry identification cards and licenses issued pursuant to this part must: 6 (i) be laminated and produced on a material capable of lasting for the duration of the time period for 7 which the card or license is valid; 8 (ii) state the name, address, and date of birth of the registered cardholder; 9 (iii) indicate whether the cardholder is obtaining marijuana and marijuana-infused products through the 10 system of licensed providers and marijuana-infused products providers; 11 (iv) indicate whether a provider or marijuana-infused products provider has an endorsement for 12 chemical manufacturing; 13 (v) state the date of issuance and the expiration date of the registry identification card or license; 14 (vi) contain a unique identification number; and 15 (vii) contain other information that the department may specify by rule.
-16 (b) Except as provided in subsection (4)(c), in addition to complying with subsection (4)(a), registry 17 identification cards issued pursuant to this part must: 18 (i) include a picture of the registered cardholder; and 19 (ii) be capable of being used to track registered cardholder purchases.
-20 (c) (i) The department shall issue temporary registry identification cards upon receipt of an 21 application.
+- 2 manufacture, possess, sell, and transport marijuana as allowed by this part. - 3 (d)(b) A person who obtains a testing laboratory license or an employee of a licensed testing 4 laboratory is authorized to possess, test, and transport marijuana as allowed by this part. - (3) The department shall conduct criminal history background checks as required by 50-46-307 and 50-46-308 before issuing a license to a provider or marijuana-infused products provider. - (4) (a) Registry identification cards and licenses issued pursuant to this part must: - 8 (i) be laminated and produced on a material capable of lasting for the duration of the time period for 9 which the card or license is valid; - (ii) state the name, address, and date of birth of the registered cardholder; - (iii) indicate whether the cardholder is obtaining marijuana and marijuana-infused products through the system of licensed providers and marijuana-infused products providers; - (iv) indicate whether a provider or marijuana-infused products provider has an endorsement for chemical manufacturing; - (v) state the date of issuance and the expiration date of the registry identification card or license; - (vi) contain a unique identification number; and - 17 (vii) contain other information that the department may specify by rule. - 18 (b) Except as provided in subsection (4)(c), in addition to complying with subsection (4)(a), registry

+19 identification cards issued pursuant to this part must: - (i) include a picture of the registered cardholder; and - 21 (ii) be capable of being used to track registered cardholder purchases. - (c) (i) The department shall issue temporary registry identification cards upon receipt of an application.
 The cards are valid for 60 days and are exempt from the requirements of subsection (4)(b).
-Printing 22 of the temporary identification cards is exempt from the provisions of Title 18, chapter 7.

-- (ii) The cards may be issued before an applicant's payment of the fee has cleared.
-The department shall cancel the temporary card after 60 days and may not issue a permanent card until the fee is paid. - (5) (a) The department or state laboratory, as applicable, shall review the information contained in an application or renewal submitted pursuant to this part and shall approve or deny an application or renewal within 30 days of receiving the application or renewal and all related application materials. - (b) If the department fails to act on a completed application within 30 days of receipt, the department
+Printing of the temporary identification cards is exempt from the provisions of Title 18, chapter 7. - (ii) The cards may be issued before an applicant's payment of the fee has cleared.
+The department shall cancel the temporary card after 60 days and may not issue a permanent card until the fee is paid. - (5) (a) The department or state laboratory, as applicable, shall review the information contained in an application or renewal submitted pursuant to this part and shall approve or deny an application or renewal

+1 within 30 days of receiving the application or renewal and all related application materials.